The first 5 stages are NYMPH stages; the last stage is the ADULT stage.

 This 5th INSTAR has wings that extend halfway down its abdomen.

-This 5th stage female instar of O. walkeri shows wings and ovipositor length that are approximately half the final size as an adult.
+This 5th stage female instar of O. walkeri shows shorter wings and ovipositor length than those of an adult.

 This 5th stage INSTAR's wings extend halfway down its abdomen, and are beginning to 'plump' up -- indicating it will molt soon